If you have any money in the bank, you need to open a high-yield savings account now. Yes, you. Let us explain why.

 Except the heat is your student debt, monthly rent payment, credit debt, car payment, or your other bills.
 And the water is ‘free’ money from a high yield savings account.
 Money we know you could use to make your life easier.

 What Is A High Yield Savings Account?

 A high yield savings account is a savings account that offers a high interest rate.
 It’s that simple.
 It’s the same as a high interest savings account.

-High yield savings accounts are typically offered by online-only banks.
+High yield savings accounts are typically offered by online-only banks like CIT Bank.
 These online-only banks use the money they save from not having to have physical local branches to offer interest rates that may be as high as 200+ times greater than what a typical traditional bank is able to offer.